What homes look like in the world's most expensive city

 Hong Kong living: overcrowded and overpriced

-Housing over seven million residents in an area of 427 square miles (1,108sqkm) is a challenge that requires extraordinarily inventive solutions, from luxury micro-apartments built into old drain pipes to the tiny coffin and cage homes where you'll find the city’s poorest.
-Yet, it's consistently named one of the most expensive cities in the world to live in.
+Housing 7.5 million residents in an area of 427 square miles (1,108sqkm) is a challenge that requires inventive solutions, from luxury micro-apartments built into old drainpipes to the tiny coffin and cage homes of the city’s poorest.
+Yet, it remains the most unaffordable place to live in the world.

-Click or scroll on and let’s take a look at what homes are like in this overcrowded city…
+Click or scroll on and discover the ingenious – and desperate – housing solutions in this overcrowded city...

 The most expensive city in the world

-Incredibly, that figure has actually gone down in recent years, largely due to Hong Kong's chronic housing shortage and a dip in demand due to its unaffordability.
-In fact, Hong Kong is one of the least affordable housing markets in the world.
+Incredibly, that figure has reduced in recent years, largely due to Hong Kong's chronic housing shortage and a dip in demand due to its unaffordability.
+Hong Kong is consistently named one of the least affordable housing markets in the world, and has one of the lowest rates of home ownership at 51%.

 Despite the shortfall, there are still ultra-luxury homes available for the super-rich at the higher end of the market.
-But because of the sheer number of people living in Hong Kong, even small apartments are unaffordable for ordinary people.
+However, because of the sheer number of people living in Hong Kong, even small apartments are unaffordable for ordinary people and the bigger the apartment, the higher the price per square foot.

 An eye-watering view

-For renters as well as buyers, the most sought-after – and thus pricey – location in the city is The Peak.
-The highest point on Hong Kong Island, it comes with cooling maritime breezes and city views.
-But, for the privilege of soaking up the view, you can expect to spend three or four times the amount you would on rent in London.
+One of the most sought-after – and thus pricey – locations is The Peak.
+The highest point on Hong Kong Island, it enjoys cooling maritime breezes and city views.
+But for the privilege of soaking up the view, you can expect to spend several times the amount you would on property in London.

 Little luxuries

-Luxury properties are always available for those that can pay, but there's an increased demand for luxury on a smaller scale in Hong Kong.
+Luxury properties are always available for those who can pay, but there's an increased demand for luxury on a smaller scale in Hong Kong.

 This narrow flat is in a new property development in the Kowloon district of Hong Kong.
 The cramped financial hub regularly tops the list of the least affordable housing in the world.